ekhadley/think_tokens/README.md

     - *add*: training a model for the toy task of modular addition
     - *think*: uses thinking tokens
         - *fixed*: instead of stopping thought rollouts once the model produces an end thought token, always sample a pre-set number of thinking tokens. runs about 20x faster.
         - *blind*: produce thinking tokens like normal.
-But to actually produce the next token prediction, the model can only see the thinking tokens. forces thinking tokens to contain useful information.
+But to actually produce the next token prediction, the model can only see the thinking tokens, not the question. forces thinking tokens to contain useful information.
         - *super(vised)*: Here, instead of training for the next token prediction task (the non-thinking task) using the sampled thought tokens from the model, we use manually generated thinking tokens.
 Isolates training difficulties to the RL part.
             - This just makes it so that right from the start there is a 'correct' chain of thought for each question.
             - *clean*: the rl loss signal is hand crafted in some way.
 Probably giving 0 reward to wrong reasoning traces, positive constant to others.
         - *search*: search is used in the process of exploring the possible chains of thought during training.

-- blind + super + clean works.
+- blind + super + clean works for max=100. + search also works but is not necessary.
     - The thinking policy does steadily learn the correct thinking tokens to output when given a clean loss signal only perfectly correct outputs. not so surprising.
     - So what should we loosen first?
         - my inclination is to figure out how to do rewards properly.
 So that would be getting rid of 'clean'

+    - same combo does not work for 1000.
+The prediction policy can't even learn with supervised thinking sequences? bug?

 - This training method has several compounding levels of training difficulty
     - boostrapping problem.
 We have to learn to produce useful thinking tokens and learn to use thinking tokens simultaneously.
         - search
-        - separate the thinking and the rpedicting model
+        - separate the thinking policy and the predicting policy
     - noisy/sparse rewards.
 The signal for the thinking token rl will be fairly noisy, even when the answer producing policy is fully trained.
-        - train a value model alongside
+        - train a value model
     - potentially large action space
         - search